-Typical Candidate: Managers, entrepreneurs/business owners with at least 3 years of work experience
+Typical Candidate: Executives, managers, entrepreneurs/business owners.

 Scholarships: Merit scholarships available for those who qualify

 The university reserves the right to cancel an MBA cohort start, for any reason; an alternative start date, delivery method or program may be offered in its place.